What is IOSS

 If you make sales in GBP, please ensure you have set the 'IOSS GBP cut off level' in Settings / Settings / Customs.

-Spreadsheet Import / Click & Drop Desktop
+Importing orders via spreadsheet and Click & Drop Desktop

-When importing orders into Click & Drop using the API, please ensure you provide the IOSS number against each order.
+When importing orders into Click & Drop using the Public API, please ensure you provide the IOSS number against each order.
 If you do not indicate an order is IOSS by supplying the IOSS number, the shipment will not be sent under the IOSS scheme

 You can then supply the IOSS number in the field below: